prettier/prettier-vscode/README.md

 **Your project is configured to use an outdated version of prettier that cannot be used by this extension.
 Upgrade to the latest version of prettier.**

 You must upgrade to a newer version of prettier.

-## Telemetry

-This extension uses Application Insights to track anonymous feature usage and version info.
-We don't record IP addresses or any other personally identifiable information.
-The reason we track this data is simply to help with prioritization of features.

-This extension respects the VS Code telemetry setting so if you have telemetry disabled in VS Code we will also not collect telemetry.
-See the [Visual Studio Code docs](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) for information on how to disable telemetry.